mattyg/web-coding-challenge/README.md

 ![My Preferred Shop page - List of my "liked" shops](mockups/my_preferred_shops.png)

+(The "demote administrator" button will be displayed but not actually do anything)
 ![Admin Settings page - List of Administrators and Users](mockups/admin_settings.png)

 ## Application Data